 Daniel Duncan became Executive Secretary-Treasurer of the Maritime Trades Department, AFL-CIO, on April 1, 2011.

 Duncan’s maternal grandfather was a shop steward at the old Cleveland (OH) shipyard.
 Duncan’s father was a rank-and-file Machinist.
 Born in Cleveland, Duncan grew up in Tennessee.
-His first job was a sacker for Kroger where he joined the Retail Clerks Union in 1973.
+His first job was as a sacker for Kroger where he joined the Retail Clerks Union in 1973.
 He graduated from the University of Tennessee at Chattanooga in 1978.

 After college, Duncan worked as a newspaper reporter in Tennessee and Florida before becoming director of the Ft.
 Lauderdale (FL) senior employment program for the National Council of Senior Citizens.